-Mr Chand is currently Associate Professor of Surgery at University College London and Consultant Colorectal Surgeon at University College London Hospital.
+He currently holds the positions of Associate Professor of Surgery at University College London and Consultant Colorectal Surgeon at University College London Hospital.
 He is also Director of the MS in Advanced Minimally-Invasive Surgery at UCL.
 In addition, he holds the title of Professor of Surgery at Apollo Hospital, India. and is Consultant Surgeon at Al Zahra Hospital, Dubai, UAE.

-Mr Chand has presented several lectures across the globe, has well over 100 peer-reviewed publications and book chapters and is involved at editorial level on surgical journals.
+Mr Chand has recently been recognised in the Top 100,000 scientists in the world based on the metrics of his research work.
+He is the youngest member of UCL faculty in the Division of Surgery to acquire this prestigious honour.
+He has presented several lectures across the globe, has well over 100 peer-reviewed publications and book chapters and is involved at editorial level on surgical journals.
 He is a Key Opinion Leader and recognised expert in laparoscopic rectal surgery, imaging of rectal cancer and surgical technology including Artificial Intelligence.
 He works closely with a number of innovative healthcare technology companies advising them on their research and product development to maximally benefit patients.

 Currently, Mr Chand heads a colorectal cancer research group at University College London specifically fluorescence guided surgery, advanced imaging modalities, augmented reality and artificial intelligence.
 Mr Chand is one of the only non-US based members of the ASCRS Technology Committee for assessing and developing cutting edge technologies for the use of surgical patient.
 He is also a member of the prestigious EAES Technology Committee which is responsible for assessing surgical technologies across Europe.
 He is a co-investigator at the prestigious EPSRC Wellcome Centre in pioneering surgical technology.
-This includes supervising a number of postgraduate students.
 The Masters programme of which he is Director is considered the most innovative and technologically advanced surgery programme of its type with a leading international faculty including Cleveland Clinic, Apollo Hospital Group, Hospital Clinic Barcelona, and Humanitas Milano.

 Mr Chand also holds an MBA and a keen interest in the management of complex institutions.
 You can find a full list of all Mr Chand's publications here.
 Mr Chand was recently published in Nature journal on his high level review of rectal cancer management – link here.